rflandau/Orv/README.md

 1) Two machines speaking two Orv variants likely cannot interoperate due to design differences (let alone implementation differences).

-2) As long as a machine or language can speak a specific Orv variant and version, implementations of the variant *should* be interoperable.
+2) As long as a machine or service can speak a specific Orv variant and version, implementations of the variant *should* be interoperable.
 Orv has no requirements or allegiances to hardware, software, environment, etc.

-That being said, there are some key design principles that permeate all variants (even if certain designs stick to them better than others).
+That being said, there are some key design principles that permeate all variants (even if certain variants stick to them better than others).

 ## Principle: Bubble-Up Paradigm